Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 How does the arranger himself feel about it?
 “It was just a job for me.
 I know they weren’t really keen on this big orchestra treatment.
 But history shows that it did well.

-The orchestral overdubs added to “The Long And Winding Road” would cause the ire of Paul McCartney when he finally listened to Phil Spector’s mix.
-Two weeks after this session, on April 14, 1970, he would write the following letter to Allen Klein:
+The orchestral overdubs added to “The Long And Winding Road” provoked Paul McCartney’s anger when he finally heard Phil Spector’s mix.
+Two weeks after this session, on April 14, 1970, Paul wrote a letter to Allen Klein requesting that the added instrumentation be reduced in volume — but no changes were made.

 Dear Sir,